 The German university system (and work system alike) requires self-initiative and structure.
 Although there is always someone you can ask for help and support, you need to know clearly what you want to achieve.
 In Germany, it is considered to be your responsibility to get the information you need, to stay in touch with academic supervisors and other people important for your stay, and to manage your time effectively.

 Course outlines/project information: A course/ project catalogue is not available until the beginning of each semester.
 Faculty is also available for your questions at the beginning of the semester.

-Regular German Courses and German Intensive Courses: Registering for a German class during the semester is strongly recommended.
-German classes are free of charge, only a registration & administrative fee (e.g. German language testing, enrollment) is required.
+Regular German Courses and German Intensive Courses: Registering for a German unit during the semester is strongly recommended.
+German units are free of charge, only a registration & administrative fee (e.g. German language testing, enrollment) is required.

 Stuttgart State Academy of Art and Design